Common metre: Common-metre double and particular

 Another common adaptation of the common metre is the common-metre double, which as the name suggests, is the common metre repeated twice in each stanza, or 8.6.8.6.8.6.8.6.
 Traditionally the rhyming scheme should also be double the common metre and be ABABCDCD, but it often uses the ballad metre style, resulting in XAXAXBXB.
 Examples of this variant are "America the Beautiful" and "It Came Upon the Midnight Clear".
 Likewise related is the common particular metre, 8.8.6.8.8.6., as in the tune Magdalen College, composed in 1774 by William Hayes, which has been used with the hymn "We Sing of God, the Mighty Source", by Christopher Smart.

 Examples

-Common metre is often used in hymns, like this one by John Newton.
+Common metre is often used in hymns, such as Amazing Grace by John Newton.